kentcdodds/old-kentcdodds.com/content/blog/application-state-management-with-react/index.md

 > context too soon!

-And what's cool about this approach is that we could put all the logic for common ways to update the state in our `useContext` hook (or directly in context if you want I guess):
+And what's cool about this approach is that we could put all the logic for common ways to update the state in our `useContext` hook:

 ```javascript
 function useCount() {